JavierBeltranHMO/focus-board/README.md

 ### 🧑‍💼 Authentication & Accounts

-- [ ] User registration and login with Devise
 - [ ] Associate boards with users
 - [ ] Restrict access to user-owned boards